kylixeza/beu-remaster-backend/README.md

 ### Google Cloud
 - Login to your google cloud console (register if you don't have one)
 - Create a new project
-- Select Cloud Storage -> Bucket on the left side
+- Select Cloud Storage -> Buckets on the left side
     - <img width="300" alt="Screenshot 2024-03-21 at 11 49 21" src="https://github.com/kylixeza/beu-remaster-backend/assets/58837451/1d01aeca-a92b-4236-ac4d-41c28185d6f2">
 - Create new Bucket
 - Fill the form, you can fill according to your needs (for the access control you can use fine-grained an)